How to cook and stew chard?

 We should never keep the chard leftovers for the next meal or keep them in the fridge.
 Chard, as happens with spinach, is a vegetable that ferments easily and therefore, should be prepared for the meal of the day.

 Swiss chard combines well with many foods, but they are especially interesting when combined with legumes.
 Legumes provide us with a high protein content, while chard supply us with a great wealth of vitamins and minerals.
 As it is a dish with a lot of fiber, it is recommended to cook the legumes properly and add carminative spices, like cumin, ginger or fennel, to avoid the appearance of poor digestion and the dreaded flatulence.

 It is also recommended, at the same meal, to combine chard with foods rich in calcium.
 This is because the calcium from foods blocks the oxalates in chard, preventing them from sequestering minerals.
 With a little cheese, yogurt or toasted nuts, you would already be providing that necessary calcium.

 Although chard can be eaten throughout the year, from a dietary point of view, the best time to eat chard is winter, since it is the time when the leaves are dark green and with a higher content in principles, especially in vitamins.

 There are many varieties of chard available throughout the season in the grocery stores and supermarkets.
 Chard is a cheap and healthy vegetable and should always be present in the shopping cart.

-The best market chard are the most tender ones.
-Tender chard have smooth and glossy dark green leaves, with little prominent leaf nerves.
+The best market chard is the most tender one.
+Tender chard has smooth and glossy dark green leaves, with little prominent leaf nerves.

 As the plant grows, the leaves become more stilted and straight and the stalk is harder and thicker.
-When chard are old, their taste becomes bitter and these is too tough to eat.
+When chard is old, its taste becomes bitter and these is too tough to eat.